 Much better to be selective in who you want to target, and choose no more than 3 listing sites that appeal to your exact target audience.
-For example, if your holiday cottage is in the unspoilt countryside, perhaps with long sandy beaches nearby, the location may be perfect for dog owners going on holiday.
-Listing on a pet friendly site is much more likely to produce relevant results.
+For example, if your holiday cottage is in the unspoiled countryside, perhaps with long sandy beaches nearby, the location may be perfect for dog owners going on holiday.
+Listing on a pet-friendly site is much more likely to produce relevant results.

 2. Not bothering to define your market